AY2526S1-CS2103-F11-2/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+The proposed undo/redo mechanism is facilitated by VersionedAddressBook.
+It extends the AuditionNUS data model (the AddressBook class in code) with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressBook#commit()`— Saves the current address book state in its history.
+* `VersionedAddressBook#commit()`— Saves the current AuditionNUS state in its history.
-* `VersionedAddressBook#undo()`— Restores the previous address book state from its history.
+* `VersionedAddressBook#undo()`— Restores the previous AuditionNUS state from its history.
-* `VersionedAddressBook#redo()`— Restores a previously undone address book state from its history.
+* `VersionedAddressBook#redo()`— Restores a previously undone AuditionNUS state from its history.

 These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.